a-christie/marpat/README.md

       ✓ should allow creation of instance
       ✓ should allow schema declaration via method
       ✓ should allow creation of instance with data
-      ✓ should allow creation of instance with references class
+      ✓ should not create data that is not in the schema ✓ should not save data that is not in the schema data ✓ should allow creation of instance with references class
       ✓ should allow use of member variables in getters